Meta-learning-based percussion transcription and $t\bar{a}la$ identification from low-resource audio: Introduction

 \section{Introduction}

 Music Information Retrieval (MIR) focuses on extracting meaningful features from music recordings, enabling diverse applications in music education, production, and musicology \cite{D4}.
 Among its many tasks, Automatic Music Transcription (AMT) is particularly challenging, as it involves converting audio recordings into symbolic representations such as scores or MIDI files.
 AMT supports critical tasks such as melody extraction, chord recognition, beat tracking, and rhythm analysis, forming the foundation for advanced music research and applications \cite{D12}.
-While substantial progress has been made in transcribing melodic instruments like the piano and guitar, the transcription of percussive instruments remains under-explored \cite{D4}.
+While substantial progress has been made in transcribing melodic instruments such as the piano, guitar, strings, and winds, the transcription of percussive instruments remains relatively under-explored \cite{D4,R6}.
 Furthermore, research progress in the percussion transcription of Hindustani classical music has been significantly slower compared to Western music \cite{T7}.

 The tabla is a key instrument in Hindustani music, serving as the rhythmic backbone and accompanying singers and instrumentalists.
 It helps maintain the structure and essence of the chosen raga (melodic framework).
-Tabla Stroke Transcription (TST) is crucial for analysing the complex rhythmic patterns ($t\bar{a}las$) that form the basis of Hindustani music.
-Accurate TST also aids in preserving and digitising traditional music and creating learning tools for learners and musicians.
-Like Automatic Drum Transcription (ADT) in Western music, which focuses on drum sound transcription to understand rhythm structures, organise music collections and develop advanced tools, TST aims to identify and classify rhythmic events.
+Tabla Stroke Transcription (TST) is crucial for analyzing the complex rhythmic patterns ($t\bar{a}las$) that form the basis of Hindustani music.
+Accurate TST also aids in preserving and digitizing traditional music and creating learning tools for learners and musicians.
+Like Automatic Drum Transcription (ADT) in Western music, which focuses on drum sound transcription to understand rhythm structures, organize music collections and develop advanced tools, TST aims to identify and classify rhythmic events.
 However, unlike ADT, TST presents distinct challenges due to the tabla’s unique physical and timbral characteristics compared to drums \cite {D4, S12}.